-- A fight erupts between Duke and Viola’s ex-boyfriend Justin (Robert Hoffman) after Justin catches Duke kissing Viola at a kissing booth.
-There are a couple of punches to the face, some grabbing, pushing and shoving, which ends in the two rolling about on the ground.
+- a fight erupts between Duke and Viola’s ex-boyfriend Justin (Robert Hoffman) after Justin catches Duke kissing Viola at a kissing booth.
+There are a couple of punches to the face, some grabbing, pushing and shoving ending in the two rolling about on the ground.

 - Viola, Olivia and Monique became entangled in a fight when Olivia and Monique argue over Sebastian.
-The fight includes slaps across the face and head, punches to the stomach, pushing and shoving and the throwing of shoes.
-This all results in the three girls rolling about on the floor.
+The fight includes slaps across the face and head, punches to the stomach, pushing and shoving and the throwing of shoes resulting in the three girls rolling about on the floor.

-- At the soccer match between Cornwall and Illyria, Justin acts in an threatening and aggressive manner towards Duke.
-Justin slaps his own face several times, inferring that he intends to do this to Duke.
+- at the soccer match between Cornwall and Illyria, Justin acts in an threatening and aggressive manner towards Duke, with Justin slapping his own face several times, the inference being that this is what he intends to do to Duke

-- In a reference to wearing high-heeled shoes, a character says, ‘Heels are men’s invention to try and make a woman’s butt smaller’.
+- In relation to wearing high-heeled shoes “Heels are men’s invention to try and make a woman’s but smaller”.

-- A deliberately ‘ugly duckling’ type girl indicates, through body and facial gestures, that she is open to advances from the opposite sex.
-For example, she says, ‘I know tricks’.
+- a deliberately “ugly duckling” type girl infers, through body and facial gestures that she is open to advances from the opposite sex with comments such as “I know tricks”.